Introduction

 - Carry comfortable clothing and footwear.

-- Acclimatization is not a big issue at an altitude of 1380 meters, but avoid overexertion if you are not a hill person.
+- Acclimatization is not a big issue at the altitude of 1380 meters but avoid overexertion if you are not a hill person.

-- Be more cautious during the time of monsoon due to the high risk of landslides.
+- Be more cautious at the time of monsoon due to the high risk of landslides.

 - Prefer visiting on weekdays and early mornings before the crowds arrive.